Team building: Organizations

 Outdoor activities can be an effective way to engage the team, but there are many different types of team building activities possible.

 In 2011, senior Human Resource leaders at Mars Inc. conducted a study on their global workforce to better understand team collaboration and team effectiveness, as they like many companies, had spent large sums of money on team building activities without much return on these investments of money and time.
 Their study, published in the Harvard Business Review, determined that employees are motivated by a sense of accountability for their work and strong relationships and trust are forged outcomes of dedicated people striving together.
 Putting success-minded people together is what unlocks productive teamwork more so than offsite, company directed teambuilding activities.

 Sports

-Team building was introduced in sports in the 1990s.
 A 2010 study that analyzed the effects of team building found that team building activities increase group cohesion.

 According to Yukelson, "In sports, teams are made up of a collection of interdependent individuals, coordinated and orchestrated into various task efficient roles for the purpose of achieving goals and objectives that are deemed important for that particular team".